justyntyrrell/Car_Auction_Price_Prediction/README.md

 **Results and Takeaways:**
 * An XGBoost regressor model performed the best with a mean absolute error (MAE) of around $6900
 * This means on average the model was $6900 off the correct price of a car.
-* To contextualize this, the average sale price of a car was $20 085 with a std of $21 700
+* To contextualize this, the average sale price of a car was $20 085 with a std of $21, 700
 * The model performed the best by overfitting the data.
 Looking at the learning curve, the model would benefit from more training examples.
 * Horsepower was the best indictor of selling price.
 * The model understandably does well on cars where the features accurately portray the cars worth.
-* The model does very poorly on cars that have appreciated in value unless the model has been trained on that particular car.
-A good example is the BMW Z8 which the model predicts would sell for around $20 000 but in actuality sells for upwards of $180 000 https://carsandbids.com/auctions/92onPXLA/2002-bmw-z8.
-The BMW Z8 has appreciated greatly in value partly due to it being regarded as a good looking car but also because of its limited production numbers.
+* The model does very poorly on cars that have appreciated in value unless the model has been trained on that car.
+A good example is the BMW Z8 which the model predicts would sell for around $20 000 but sells for upwards of $180 000 https://carsandbids.com/auctions/92onPXLA/2002-bmw-z8.
+The BMW Z8 has appreciated greatly in value partly due to it being regarded as a good-looking car but also because of its limited production numbers.
 * Including production numbers could help the model predict these cars but the easiest way would be to train it on more cars including examples of appreciated cars.
 * Many of cars on carsandbids.com are in very good condition so the model likely has a bias towards mint condition cars.
-There's no feature that encaptulates condition apart from mileage.
+There is no feature that encapsulates condition apart from mileage.

 ## Data Collection
-Libraries used: selenium, beatifulSoup
+Libraries used: selenium, beautifulSoup

 * A web scraper was built using selenium and beautifulsoup.
-* Selenium is a popular broser automation tool and beatifulsoup is a Python library for pulling data out of HTML and XML files
+* Selenium is a popular browser automation tool and beautifulsoup is a Python library for pulling data out of HTML and XML files
 * Features collected were vehicle: Year, Make, Model, Seller, Location, VIN, Mileage, BodyStyle, Engine, Drivetrain, Transmission, ExteriorColor, InteriorColor, TitleStatus, SellerType, Price, Reserve, Horsepower, Torque.

 ## Data Cleaning
 Libraries used: pandas, numpy, fuzzywuzzy